-We have an access today to components with much higher quality, repeatability and a lower price as compared to the components accessible to previous generation of radioastronomers.
+Today, we have an access to components with much higher quality, repeatability and a lower price as compared to the components accessible to previous generation of radioastronomers.
 That is why we can develop a better radioastronomical equipment, powerful enough to make new astronomical discoveries possible.)

-We have the capacities necessary to develop a receiver which will have a wide bandwidth, a high third-order intercept point and preferably an option for phase and frequency locking to other receivers located at another radioastronomical site at the Earth.
-Currently there exist several receivers with the above-mentioned parameters, for example USRP2, USRP B210 or HackRF, which are commercially available.
-However all of them lack scalability and have higher prices unaffordable to our amateur radioastronomy network.
-Scalability and redundancy that are the main requirements of noise reduction algorithms which motivated this diploma project.
+We have the capacities necessary to develop a receiver which will have a wide bandwidth, a high third-order intercept point and preferably an option for phase and frequency locking to other receivers located at another radioastronomical site on the Earth.
+Currently there exist several receivers with the above-mentioned parameters, for example USRP2, USRP B210 or HackRF which are commercially available.
+However all of them lack scalability and have higher prices unaffordable to our amateur radioastronomical network.
+Scalability and redundancy are the main requirements of noise reduction algorithms which acted as a motivation for this diploma thesis.